Maritime Museum Of San Diego Hosts Summertime

-Educational Study of Community Environment and Geography Experience for Youth
+Immersive, Interactive Educational Study of Community Environment and Geography

-San Diego, CA — Maritime Museum of San Diego, home to one of the world’s largest collections of historic vessels, fascinating exhibits, and on-the-water adventure guest experiences, will host the 2nd Annual Oceanography Merit Badge Days Saturdays, August 1, 8 and 15, 2020.
-Led by Boy Scouts of America certified instructors, invites scouts and BSA youth to enroll and earn their Oceanography Merit Badge through attendance at one of six classes held on three consecutive Saturday’s at the Maritime Museum of San Diego.
-Participants can choose from classes at 9:00 a.m. to 1:00 p.m. or 2:00 p.m. to 6:00 p.m.
+San Diego, CA — Maritime Museum of San Diego, home to one of the world’s largest collections of historic vessels, fascinating exhibits, and on-the-water adventure guest experiences, will host the 2nd Annual Oceanography Merit Badge Days Saturdays, July 31, August 7, and 14, 2021.
+We invite scouts and BSA youth to enroll and earn their Oceanography Merit Badge through attendance at one of three classes held on three consecutive Saturdays at the Maritime Museum of San Diego.
+Classes will run 9:00 a.m. to 1:00 p.m.
 Scouts must complete one class to earn their Oceanography Merit Badge.

 About the Maritime Museum of San Diego